Show Me What and Where has Changed? Question Answering and Grounding for Remote Sensing Change Detection: Introduction

 To propel the research of CDQAG, we construct the first benchmark dataset named QAG-360K, by extensively surveying, collecting, and standardizing 3 existing change detection datasets, generating 6,810 image pairs and over 360K high-quality \{\textit{question, answer, mask}\} triples through our automated data generation engine.
 Notably, the change queries include not only straightforward references (\eg, “playground”), but also more complicated description involving complex reasoning (\eg, “the land cover category with the smallest change” or “the area of land cover that increased”). \cref{figure-1} shows some examples of CDQAG task.
 For example, given “How much building area has changed in the post-change image?”, the output should provide both the proportion range of “building” and the corresponding change mask.
-Another example is “What is the smallest change in the second image?”, where the answer necessitates perceiving and evaluating changes across different categories to produce a correct textual-visual answer. \cref{secdata} provides a comprehensive description and statistical analysis of the proposed dataset.
+Another example is “What is the smallest change in the second image?”, where the answer necessitates perceiving and evaluating changes across different categories to generate a correct textual-visual answer. \cref{secdata} provides a comprehensive description and statistical analysis of the proposed dataset.

 To accomplish this task, we develop a powerful benchmark framework called VisTA, which aims to tackle two key challenges: (1) How to reason about complex questions jointly with change images?
-(2) How to uncover the intrinsic relationships between the cross-modal answers?
-To solve the first challenge, the Multi-Stage Reasoning Module is designed to adaptively enhance cross-modal information interaction and fusion by jointly leveraging pixel-level visual representations and fine-granularity textual features.
+(2) How to uncover the intrinsic relationships between the textual answers and the corresponding visual answers?
+To solve the first challenge, the Multi-Stage Reasoning Module is designed to adaptively enhance cross-modal information interaction and fusion by jointly leveraging pixel-level visual representations and fine-grained textual features.
 Notably, based on the observation that answer grounding typically depend on specific semantic cues in the question or answer, we introduce a question-answer selection module to further refine the reasoning process.
 While the Text-Visual Answer Decoder is proposed to address the second challenge, which employs a text-to-pixel contrastive learning strategy to achieve fine-grained alignment between textual answers and visual masks.